vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 On to browser now.
 Install livereload extension on the browser from [here](http://livereload.com/extensions/#installing-sections).
 It has extensions for major browsers.

 Once you install the extension, you should be able to get the extension as an icon on the toolbar to make it accessible.
 When you click on the extension button, the container running services from `docker-compose.yml` should show `INFO - Browser connected.`.
-That means, all pieces of the puzzle are now in place.
+That means, **all pieces of the puzzle are now in place**.

 ![guard-disconnected](https://auth0.com/blog/rails/image_f31.png)
 ![guard-connected](https://auth0.com/blog/rails/image_f32.png)